 “Well, there have been a lot!
 But here goes …”

 Plastic People, the very first party

 “The very first party with Pearson Sound, he was in the process of phasing out Ramadanman.
-I noticed when he was playing out as Pearson Sound his sets were different and I was keen to have him come and play these new sounds.
+I noticed when he was playing out as Pearson Sound his sets were different to those of Ramadanman and I was keen to have him come and play these new sounds.
 It was such a great night.
 I also remember, when I’d booked him previously, being on the phone to him trying to convince him not to cancel playing because he had to resit an exam the next day… haha!”

 Blawan, Funkineven & Alix Perez

 “Booking Blawan, I took a bit of chance on him, it was one of his first bookings in London, combined with Funkineven, Alix Perez and my mate Khanage, it was a really diverse and interesting party.”

 “Krust, lost dub plates set, my god, the vibe was insane, so many old heads came out for that.
 These were all on Wednesday nights by the way, it was hard graft.”

 “Ben UFO, Alex Nut, Boddika and Fatima was another memorable, vibey one at Plastic People.
 Fatima was singing in the middle of the dance floor.
 It was a real nerdy vibe at every party – everyone was always so obsessed with what was gonna get drawn next, transfixed on every mix.”